DaveKeehl/svelte-reveal/README.md

 Depending on the use case, you can either use this library as-is (which applies some [default styles](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/internal/config.ts#L6-L34)), or customize it to your liking.
 If you choose to do so, you can pass an object to this action containing your own options to be applied.

-Keep in mind that these options are applied to the single DOM element you add svelte-reveal to.
+Keep in mind that these options are applied to the single DOM element you add Svelte Reveal to.
 For global and more in-depth settings, refer to the [API](#api) section.

 | Name           | Type                                 | Default                  | Description                                                  |
 | -------------- | ------------------------------------ | ------------------------ | ------------------------------------------------------------ |